nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Verify that the App is Installed

-In the Nautobot UI, navigate to **Plugins -> Installed Plugins**.
-The newly installed app should appear in the displayed table if everything is configured correctly.
+After restarting the Nautobot server, the newly installed app should appear in **Plugins -> Installed Plugins** if everything is configured correctly.
 You can also click on the app's name in this table to view more detailed information about this app based on its NautobotAppConfig and other contents.

 ## Extending the Existing Nautobot UI